l0wigh/LynxVim/README.md

 Scripts included:
 - <leader>mm -> Compile with current makeprg command and open the quickfix list
 - <leader>ms -> Let user set a custom command for the current buffer (will work with <leader>mm or :make)

+There is also stuff related to [Soluna](https://github.com/L0Wigh/Soluna), that might be useless for you.

 ## Feels empty...